chairraver/img4hugo/README.md

 a Hugo site is located below the `static` directory.
 An error message is generated, when no `static` path component is found in the path of the images.
 The `-n` option suppressed this error message.

+With the `-t` option the corresponding template is selected. `img4hugo` contains two templates by default (see the usage section above the respective definitions).

 ``` bash
 $ img4hugo tohtml -l "floatright" -c "Nice shoot."
 IMG_20150613_132225.jpg